 You Should Know About Gum Graft

 Gum grafts are covered by most dental insurance plans.
 So, you only have to pay a small portion of the cost.
 If you don’t have insurance, the out-of-pocket cost varies based on how much work is needed.
-The best dentist in the Yonkers can discuss alternatives with you.
+Our best dentists can discuss alternatives with you.

-Do you have any questions about the gum graft procedure in Yonkers?
-Would you like more information or to schedule an appointment with the top rated dentist and periodontist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
+Do you have any questions about the gum graft procedure?
+Would you like to schedule an appointment with the top-rated dentist and periodontist of Park Avenue Smiles?
 Please contact our dental center for consultation with the gum graft specialist.